Ten Key Rules Before You Put In That Offer

 - Start at your local councils website.
 Here you can find the rates payable on the house and various aerial views of the property with details such as boundaries, drainage/sewerage plans, contour of the land, and flood zones overlaid - all for free.

-- Go to Zoodle.
-On this website you can get a report (hey it's free!) that tells you the school zones you are in and the demographic profile of the neighbourhood.
+- Go to Quotable Value (QV).
+On this website you can find out a variety of info about the property and the surrounding area for free.
+This includes the school zones the house is in and the demographic profile of the neighbourhood.
 If you feel like spending a small amount of money, you can buy a variety of reports of this site that can give you more info about the house and surrounds and local sales statistics.

 - Ring your insurance company and get a quote (free!) for insurance, query them about their policy on insuring a house with outstanding maintenance if you think this may be an issue.